Tommy Tune: Career

 Tune stands a lanky 6 ft 6+1/2 in tall, and at first he found his height to be a disadvantage when auditioning for roles, as he would tower over potential co-stars.
-He wore horizontally-striped shirts to auditions, dipped extra low when he did pliés and learned to dance upstage ("I'd look shorter that way.
+He wore horizontally striped shirts to auditions, dipped extra low when he did pliés and learned to dance upstage ("I'd look shorter that way.
 It's a law of perspective") to try to overcome it.

 In 1965, Tune made his Broadway debut as a performer in the musical Baker Street.
+He gained national attention in 1969 when TV producer Greg Garrison hired him as a specialty dancer and assistant choreographer for The Dean Martin Show and its summer replacement series, Dean Martin Presents The Golddiggers.

+Tommy Tune became well known behind the scenes as a reliable dance expert.
+In 1978, when the musical-comedy revue Hellzapoppin starring Jerry Lewis and Lynn Redgrave was having an out-of-town tryout, Tune was called in three weeks before the show's Broadway bow: he arrived in Boston on a Saturday to debut in a dance number on the following Monday.
+Tune's contribution came too late to save the show, which closed less than a week later when a plan to televise Hellzapoppin suddenly fell through.

-His first Broadway directing and choreography credits were for the original production of The Best Little Whorehouse in Texas in 1978.
-His direction of Nine in 1982, which also won the Tony for Best Musical, garnered him his first Tony for direction of a musical.
+Tune's first Broadway directing and choreography credits were for the original production of The Best Little Whorehouse in Texas in 1978.
+His direction of Maury Yeston's Nine in 1982, which also won the Tony for Best Musical, garnered him his first Tony for direction of a musical.
 He has gone on to direct and/or choreograph eight Broadway musicals.
-He directed a new musical titled Turn of the Century, which premiered at the Goodman Theatre in Chicago on September 19, 2008 and closed on November 2, 2008.
+He directed a new musical titled Turn of the Century, which premiered at the Goodman Theatre in Chicago on September 19, 2008, and closed on November 2, 2008.

 Off-Broadway, Tune has directed The Club and Cloud Nine.
 Tune toured the United States in the Sherman Brothers musical Busker Alley in 1994–1995, and in the stage adaptation of the film Dr. Dolittle in 2006.

 Tune is the only person to win Tony Awards in the same categories (Best Choreography and Best Direction of a Musical) in consecutive years (1990 and 1991), and the first to win in four categories.
 He has won ten Tony Awards, including a Lifetime Achievement Award in 2015.

-On television, Tune was a recurring guest star and assistant choreographer from 1969 to 1970 on The Dean Martin Show and its summer replacement series, Dean Martin Presents The Golddiggers.
-He also briefly appeared on Mister Rogers' Neighborhood in 1988.